snowiow/snowiow.github.io/posts/vpc-peering-with-mongodb-atlas-and-aws-in-terraform.md

 repository URL, where I uploaded it and executes it.
 As environment variables I give the container the DSN of the MongoDB cluster, the container repository URL and the database, which will always be called app, so it is hardcoded here.
-The DSN value is interpolated, so we need a way to fill in the actual value.
-We do this by creating a template file as a data source in terraform:
+The DSN and repository URL values are interpolated, so we need a way to fill in the actual values.
+We do this by creating a template file as a data source in
+terraform:

 ```hcl
 data "template_file" "user_data" {